naviem/AmazonMonitor/README.md

 - `url_params`: Optional key/value query params appended to every request
 - `webhook_url`: Your Discord webhook URL (required to receive alerts)
 - `default_warehouse`: `true` to use Amazon Warehouse offers by default when available (can be overridden per-item via `|wh`/`|nowh`)
+  - You can also set per-item `warehouse=only` to alert only on Warehouse availability/price and ignore the main offer
 - `debug`: `true` for extra console detail

 Note: For backward compatibility, if `default_warehouse` is not set, the older `warehouse` key will be used as the default.